 Eco Building Community Project in Laos “Living, learning and sharing moments in our lives!”
 Every year Tiger Trail and Fair Trek works on projects to help develop remote areas around Luang Prabang.
 These projects focus on community cooperation and alternative income generation.
 We integrate actively tourism activities to benefit local villagers.
-After
+After building a Clay

 Hi my name is Hanna and I am from Sweden.
 I am working as an intern at Tiger Trail in their Fair Trek Responsible Tourism Division.
 I will be here in Luang Prabang, Laos for three months.
 During this time I will put up a post once a week where I tell you about different